erri120/lotus/README.md

 Anyway: Installed are [GomaPero Poses](https://www.loverslab.com/files/file/4917-gomapero-poses-se/) and [Shocky's Poses Pack](https://www.loverslab.com/files/file/5134-shockys-poses-pack-se/).
 I stripped all spells, rings and whatnot from the plugins and merged them into `Poser - Merged.esp`.
 Check [Poser Hotkey MCM](#poser-hotkeys) for the hotkeys and [Adding Poser Mods](#pose-mods) if you want to add more poses.

-Do note that the pose mods are disabled by default because they had some funky incopatibilities with other mods.
+Do note that the pose mods are disabled by default because they had some funky incompatibilities with other mods.

 Links: